 Car v.
 Bicycle Accident in California

-Tragically, a 79 year old bicyclist in Chino was struck by a 73 year old motorist while traveling on southbound on Central Avenue.
+Tragically, a 79-year-old bicyclist in Chino was struck by a 73-year-old motorist while traveling on southbound on Central Avenue.
 The cause of the collision remains under investigation as of the date of this post.
 According to the National Highway Traffic Safety Administration, Traffic Safety Facts, in 2012, 726 bicyclists lost their lives in accidents with various types of motor vehicles.
 Additionally, there were about 49,000 bicycle injuries of various degrees in 2012 according to the NHTSA, Traffic Safety Facts.
-Two additional facts is that 69% of all bike accidents occur in urban areas and nearly 90% of all bicycle deaths or injuries involve males.
+Two additional facts are that 69% of all bike accidents occur in urban areas and nearly 90% of all bicycle deaths or injuries involve males.

 These accidents can be extremely challenging for the families of the victims of these accidents.
 The suddenness of the loss and the uncertainty of the cause is often overwhelming.
 Following the loss, there are so many questions to answer and issues to resolve.
 Many of these issues cannot be resolved without the assistance of a lawyer because so often the issues involve legal matters.